akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 and typically defined in the start script as a system property or environment variable.

 The roles are part of the membership information in `MemberEvent` that you can subscribe to.
-The roles of the own node are available from the `selfMember` and that can be used for conditionally start certain
+The roles of the own node are available from the `selfMember` and that can be used for conditionally starting certain
 actors:

 Scala